 - 15 m.

-- Scorpionfish, mediterranean cardinalfish or king of the mullets, wrasse, mediterranean moray or roman eel, common octopus, parrotfish, ornate- or turkish wrasse, sea perch, john dory or peter's fish, black faced blenny, saddled bream
+- Scorpionfish, mediterranean cardinalfish or king of the mullets, wrasse, mediterranean moray or roman eel, common octopus, parrotfish, ornate- or turkish wrasse, sea bass, john dory or peter's fish, black faced blenny, saddled bream

 - Other recreation